JiHong88/suneditor/README.md

                         }
 audioUploadSizeLimit: The size of the total uploadable audios (in bytes).
                       Invokes the "onAudioUploadError" method.  default: null {Number}
+audioMultipleFile: If true, multiple audios can be selected.    default: false {Boolean}

 // Table----------------------------------------------------------------------------------------------------------
 tableCellControllerPosition : Define position to the table cell controller('cell', 'top'). default: 'cell' {String}